lbod/delite-tutorial-old/beginner.md

     ?
 What is the name of your delite widget element package? (title-package) ?
 What do you want to call your delite widget element (must contain a dash)? (title-widget) ?
 Would you like your delite element to be built on a template? (n) ?
-Would you like your delite element to providing theming capabilities? n ?
-Will your delite element require string internationalization? n ?
-Will your delite element require pointer management? n ?
-Do you want to use build version of delite package (instead of source version)? n
+Would you like your delite element to providing theming capabilities? (n) ?
+Will your delite element require string internationalization? (n) ?
+Will your delite element require pointer management? (n) ?
+Do you want to use build version of delite package (instead of source version)? (n)

 ### A look through what's been generated
 Lets look through what Yeoman created, again this is just a boilerplate setup but here's the important parts.

-We've created a new package named `custom` for new widgets that we'll create.
+We've created a new package named `title-package` for new widgets that we'll create.

 - `./TitleWidget.js` - this is our widget module
 - `./TitleWidget/css/TitleWidget.css` - this is our widget css